What if I am not entitled to free school transport?

 Concessions are sold on a termly basis and need to be applied for each term.
 Having a concession in one term does not automatically guarantee a pass for the following term.
 The current cost for a concessionary pass is currently £267 per term, which works out at around £4.20 per day.

-Concessions are now applied for online and the form was made available from 10am on the 11 July 2019.
+You may now apply online.
 Payments are not required until a seat has been confirmed.
 Payments are required within 5 working days of request, those not made within the timeframe will result in the seat being offered elsewhere.

 Please be aware that concessionary travel is not a guaranteed form of transport.
 Passes are not issued until after the start of term and alternative arrangements need to be in place before a pass arrives.
 Concessionary spaces can be withdrawn at any time with a minimum of two weeks’ notice.